torrencj/torrencj.github.io/README.md

 # My portfolio

 This is based on a template from styleshout with a few tweaks.
-Simple HTML and CSS.
+HTML and CSS.